Líneas Aéreas Paraguayas: Jet operations

 On February 2, 1989, General Andrés Rodríguez of the Paraguayan Army carried out a coup d'état, putting an end to the dictatorial government of General Alfredo Stroessner.
 A short time later, the changes that took place in the country would reach LAP.
-Audits carried out revealed that there were other officials and the quality of LAP's services was deteriorating.
-The president would order in 1989 that the airline be maintained using its own income.
+Audits revealed that there were other officials and the quality of LAP's services was deteriorating.
+The president ordered in 1989 that the airline be maintained using its own income.
 In 1990, LAP received a former United Airlines DC-8-71, followed by another similar aircraft in 1991.

 In 1992, a McDonnell Douglas DC-10-30 came into service.
-Eventually LAP received two more DC-10s, one former Air France for a few months and a former Varig.
-Operations to US and Europe were performed by the DC-10s and regional flights with a 707 and the DC-8.
+Eventually, LAP received two more DC-10s, one former Air France for a few months and a former Varig.
+Operations to the US and Europe were performed by the DC-10s and regional flights with a 707 and the DC-8.
 In 1993, and for a few months, a BAe 146-300 was leased and operated on loan from the factory.
-Since LAP was a government losing company, attempts to privatize were not fruitful and the money losing operation was shut down on March 8, 1994.
+Since LAP was a government-losing company, attempts to privatize were not fruitful and the money-losing operation was shut down on March 8, 1994.

 Restart and end

-In October of 1994, LAP was privatized and sold to Ecuatorian airline SAETA, along with an Ecuadorian-Paraguayan Consortium, which restarted operations on February 7, 1995 under the new name, LAPSA Air Paraguay with two Boeing 737-200, three Airbus A320-200, and one Airbus A310-300, all operated by SAETA.
+In October 1994, LAP was privatized and sold to Ecuatorian airline SAETA, forming an Ecuadorian-Paraguayan Consortium, and restarted operations on February 7, 1995, under the new name, LAPSA Air Paraguay with two Boeing 737-200, three Airbus A320-200, and one Airbus A310-300, all operated by SAETA.

-On September 1, 1996, Aerolíneas Paraguayas, a Paraguayan subsidiary of TAM Linhas Aéreas, purchased 80% of the majority shares of LAPSA, which by then both airlines were merged under the name TAM – Transportes Aéreos del Mercosur.
-It was then sold to TAM Linhas Aéreas later on October 6, which used two Fokker 100s to cover regional destinations.
-However, routes to Miami and Europe never restarted afterwards.
+On September 1, 1996, Aerolíneas Paraguayas, a Paraguayan regional subsidiary of TAM Linhas Aéreas, purchased 80% of the majority shares of LAPSA, which by then both airlines were merged under the name TAM – Transportes Aéreos del Mercosur.
+It was then sold to TAM Linhas Aéreas on October 6, which used two Fokker 100s to cover its regional destinations.
+However, routes to Miami and Europe never restarted afterward.
 In 2008, TAM Mercosur was renamed as TAM Paraguay, which continues to operate today under the LATAM brand.

 Relaunch attempts

 On August 3, 2020, the director of the Dirección Nacional de Aeronáutica Civil, Félix Kanazawa, announced that the state had reacquired the company and consequently its routes in the Americas, the United States and Europe.
 Kanazawa also mentioned that a decision has not yet been made on whether the company will be 100% state-owned, but has announced that a possible reactivation of the defunct Paraguayan flag airline is being considered.

 In November 2021, Nella Linhas Aéreas announced its strategy of expanding operations in several Latin American countries with the re-launch of LAP.
 The airline was expected to return to service in March 2022 under the name LAP by Nella, with two Boeing 737-800s.
-As of September of 2022, this has not happened yet.
+As of July 2024, this has not happened yet.